oppiz/ECE590_Project/README.md

 The test file shows single threading is subject to delays under long or slow updates.
 Multi threading works as expected allowing for full amount of updates in the given runtime.

+Overall the results are very positive.
+The multithreading seems to work well with elma and has several valid use cases including client.h/client.cc.
+The Pi working example also works well, and uses multithreading (by choice not by necessity)

 ### Notes

 * Because the process are ditached timing becomes odd, a sleep command in the test file was needed to ensure all update process finished before the main program exited.

+* Originally, I attemped to add the multithreading to the manager directly, but after many challanges, found it easier to place it in the process itself.
+Severa different wrappers and reference libraries were used with no success.

+### References

+* Examples/information included in the RTIMULib package were used extensively to create the working modle. https://github.com/RPi-Distro/RTIMULib

+* Documentation for multi threads on non-static member functions was used https://thispointer.com/c11-start-thread-by-member-function-with-arguments/